 2. Never Run Out of Chicken Broth Again

 We all love the convenience of picking up a rotisserie chicken on those nights we don’t feel like cooking (gasp)!
 Believe it or not, I have those days too.
 When we have rotisserie chicken, I always save the juice on the bottom of the pan, along with the chicken carcass, skin, etc. I toss everything in a stockpot, along with garlic, bay leaf, a few slices of onion, and plenty of water.
 I then allow them to simmer for a few hours, to concentrate the flavors.
-Once cool, I add one to two cup portions in sandwich-sized ziplock bags and freeze for later use.
+Once cool, I add one to two cup portions of broth in sandwich-sized ziplock bags and freeze for later use.
 Other ingredients you can toss in include carrots, celery, thyme, and peppercorn.

 3. How to Keep Your Ice Coffee From Getting Diluted